WHO IS ELIGIBLE?

 Operation FirstShot clinics in Hoke, Montgomery and Richmond counties administer the Moderna COVID-19 vaccine, which requires a second dose in approximately 28 days.
 Recipients will be scheduled for a second dose when receiving their first.
 Operation FirstShot clinics in Moore County administer the Moderna, Pfizer and Johnson & Johnson vaccine.
 The Pfizer vaccine requires a second dose in approximately 21 days, and the Johnson & Johnson vaccine is a single-dose shot.

 FirstHealth is providing the number of COVID-19 doses we have received from the state and the number we have administered to ensure our communities are informed about the speed in which we are delivering vaccinations.

-We ask for your patience while our dedicated health care staff continues to schedule the most vulnerable in our communities.
+Below, you will find information on how many vaccines have been given.
+We ask for your patience while our dedicated health care staff continues to vaccinate as many people as possible.
 During this unprecedented time and every day, we are committed to this effort and to our core purpose - To Care for People.

 COVID-19 Vaccines: By the Numbers

 First Doses Received

 The data presented above is for all FirstHealth hospital locations (Moore, Richmond, Hoke and Montgomery).
 Updated March 31, 2021.

 The federal government has pledged to cover the cost of COVID-19 vaccines.
 Depending on your insurance plan and where you receive a vaccine, administrative fees may be billed to your insurance company, but there will be no out-of-pocket costs for you.